 Our investments in the Sacramento region's creative community aim to ensure equity, encourage collaboration between traditional and emerging arts groups, and build arts organizations’ capacities to ensure organizational stability.
 Additionally, they aim to grow future audiences – and artists – by supporting early arts exposure in schools through local arts organizations.

-Toward those ends, we have granted nearly $250,000 from our Transforming the Creative Economy grant opportunities to support local arts programs that respond to the changing needs of the region’s creative community.
+Toward those ends, we have awarded more than $300,000 to support nonprofits that are innovating, building capacity, and fostering new audiences in response to the evolving needs of our community — including those that have resulted from the COVID-19 pandemic.
 The grants create new pipelines for the next arts audiences, donors, supporters, and leaders, strengthen the capacity of arts organizations, and foster new and innovative opportunities for arts exposure experiences.

 Additionally, hundreds of low-income youth in the Sacramento region have received high-quality performing arts instruction as the result of grants we awarded from our Dennis Mangers Fund for Young Performing Artists.
 These grants nurture the talents of young performing artists from underserved communities in our community by providing them access to high-quality performing arts training and education.